tomsons22/FOND-SAT/README.md

 - **(CS, Action name, CS):** For each CS it prints the action applied in that state (without arguments, for action with arguments check second section) and successor CS.
 - **(CS, CS):** *(cs1, cs2)* means that the controller can go from *cs1* to *cs2*.
 In other words, the action applied in *cs1* may lead to *cs2*.

-## SAT solver

-For easiness to use, this includes a pre-compiled version of Minisat.
-This pre-compiled version does not allow the use of time/memory limits.
-If you want to try another SAT solver (or use time/memory contraints), you should re-define the assignment to variable `command` in file `src/main.py` and provide the adequate `parseOutput()` function to parse the output of the solver used.

-By default, the assginment to the variable is as follows (in `src/main.py`):

-    command = './minisat {} {}'.format(name_formula_file, name_output_satsolver)

-You need to adapt it to the corresponding SAT solver, for example to use Minisat with time/memory constraints (commented out in the code):

-    command = '/path/to/SATsolver/minisat -mem-lim={} -cpu-lim={} {} {}'.format(mem_limit, time_for_sat, name_formula_file, name_output_satsolver)

-Then, you need to adapt function `parseOutput(...)` in `src/CNF.py`, to parse the output of your SAT solver  (currently works for versions of Minisat).

-**RECOMMENDATION:** see above for installing Minisat.

 ## Dual FOND planning